sammancoaching/website/_kata_descriptions/calc_stats.md

 * number of elements in the sequence = 6
 * average value = 21.833333

+If you try to calculate the statistics of an empty sequence, it should throw an exception or otherwise return immediately with the message "sequence is empty".

 ### Acknowledgments
 This kata is described on cyber-dojo.org